stanford-policylab/opp/py/data_readme_template.md

 ## Statewide, NJ
 **Data notes**:
-- New Jersey data may be updated: we received the data very recently, and still have a number of questions we are waiting on the state to answer.
+- New Jersey data may be updated: we still have a number of questions we are waiting on the state to answer.
 - New Jersey uses sofware produced by [LawSoft Inc.](http://www.lawsoft-inc.com).
 There are two sets of data: CAD (computer